awsdocs/aws-doc-sdk-examples/python/example_code/transcribe/README.md

-# AWS Transcribe custom vocabulary example
+# Amazon Transcribe custom vocabulary example

 ## Purpose

-Shows how to use the AWS SDK for Python (Boto3) with the AWS Transcribe API to transcribe an audio file to a text file.
+Shows how to use the AWS SDK for Python (Boto3) with the Amazon Transcribe API to transcribe an audio file to a text file.
 Learn how to:

 * Run a transcription job against an audio file in an Amazon S3 bucket.